banner-bg

 Families want to know how their child felt and behaved that day.
 Were they fussy or struggling to stay awake?
 Did they have a normal, happy day, or were they more easily irritated?

-Mood and behavior information helps families know what to expect when they pick up their child from daycare.
-It helps them continue with their feeding, sleep, and discipline in a way that corresponds with their time at daycare and the information on their infant daily report.
+Mood and behavior information helps families know what to expect when they pick up their child at the end of the day.
+It helps them continue with their feeding, sleep, and discipline in a way that corresponds with their time at your center and the information on their infant daily report.
 This knowledge is beneficial for families of nonverbal children or children who are too young to express their emotions with words.

 Food log